tempertemper/www.tempertemper.net/src/site/privacy-policy.md

 permalink: privacy-policy.html
 ---

-This privacy policy sets out how I (tempertemper Web Design) use and protect any information that you provide when you use this website.
+This privacy policy sets out how I use and protect any information that you provide when you use this website.

 I'm committed to ensuring that your privacy is protected.
 If we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

 The policy may change from time to time, and I'll do that by updating this page.
 Check back from time to time to make sure you're happy with any changes.
-This policy is effective from 07/01/14.
+This policy is effective from 18/10/19.

 ## What's collected

 I may collect the following information:

-+   name and job title
+- name and job title
-+   contact information including email address
+- contact information including email address
-+   demographic information such as postcode, preferences and interests
+- demographic information such as postcode, preferences and interests
-+   other information relevant to customer surveys and/or offers
+- other information relevant to customer surveys and/or offers

 ## What's done with your information

 I require this information to understand your needs and provide you with a better service.
 Specifically I use it for the following reasons:

-+   Internal record keeping
+- Internal record keeping
-+   Improving my products and services
+- Improving my products and services
-+ We may send the odd email about new products, special offers or other information which you may find interesting using the email address which you have provided
+- We may send the odd email about new products, special offers or other information which you may find interesting using the email address which you have provided
-+   From time to time, I may also use your information to contact you for market research purposes.
+- From time to time, I may also use your information to contact you for market research purposes.
 I may contact you by email, phone, fax or mail.
 The information you provide is likely to be used to inform decisions when customising tempertemper.net
-+ You're likely to get a lovely Christmas card (in the post or by email)
+- You're likely to get a lovely Christmas card (in the post or by email)

 ## Security

 I'm committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, I've put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
-This is in line with the DPA (Data Protection Act)– check the [public register](http://www.ico.org.uk/esdwebpages/search)
+This is in line with the DPA (Data Protection Act)– check the [public register](https://www.ico.org.uk/esdwebpages/search)

 ## How we use cookies